Jimmy Keinhorst: Castleford (loan)

+Keighley (loan)

+On 24 March 2023, Keinhorst joined Keighley for one match on loan from Hull Kingston Rovers through dual registration.

+York RLFC

+On 13 October 2023, it was reported that he had joined York RLFC for the 2024 RFL Championship on a one-year deal.
+In August 2024, he announced his retirement from rugby league.

 Representative career

 Rugby union

 He made his début for Germany in a match against Poland on 20 November 2010.

 Keinhorst scored his first try for Germany a week later against the Netherlands in Amsterdam.

 Rugby league

 Keinhorst is the youngest of four rugby-playing brothers and qualifies to play for Germany through his German father Wolfgang, who has lived in the United Kingdom for many years.

 Jimmy and his three brothers, Kristian, Markus and Nicholas set a world record in 2007, when they played in a rugby league international game for Germany against the Czech Republic, becoming the most siblings to play in a rugby league international match.

 As of 2012, Keinhorst was the top try and point scorer for Germany.